adonath/clouseau/README.md

 inspector.magnify("activations.safetensors")
 ```

-Which will open the file and generate a hierachical [treescope](https://treescope.readthedocs.io/en/stable/) view of the activations.
+Which will print a tree view of the arrays in the file.

 ### PyTorch Example